 The SOIL Initiative combines evolving technology in a new slaughter design, with a new logistics framework, while returning to a proven retailing model.
-This new value chain, capable of restoring the economic health of small to medium-sized farms and ranches, and their rural communities, can also play an important role in revitalizing blighted urban areas and food deserts, including downtown Colorado Springs.
+This new value chain, capable of restoring the economic health of small to medium-sized farms and ranches, and their rural communities, can also play an important role in revitalizing blighted urban areas and food deserts.

-This SOIL INITIATIVE prototype will be a template for a sustainable family farm and ranch, local/regional agricultural and food system, connecting rural producers directly with their urban customers.
-Meat production serving as the backbone for logistics, humane slaughter where animals are raised, improved meat quality, converting slaughter waste to soil nutrients, with fuel savings in transport, is an entirely new combination of technologies.
-Urban based cutting and fabrication operations that include retailing is a return to a time when consumers considered their butcher as a trusted and indispensable member of the community, and when a fresh meat market was the base for grocery store and public market operations.
+The SOIL INITIATIVE model is a template for a resilient and sustainable family farm and ranch, local/regional agricultural and food system, connecting rural producers directly with their urban customers.
+Meat production serving as the backbone for logistics, humane slaughter where animals are raised, improved meat quality, converting slaughter waste to soil nutrients, with fuel savings in transport, is an entirely new combination of technologies and enterprises.
+Urban based cutting and fabrication operations that include retailing is a return to a time when consumers considered their butcher a trusted and indispensable member of the community, and when a fresh meat market was the base for grocery store and public market operations.
 Outcomes are the embodiment and the stated intent of USDA’s “Know your Farmer, Know Your Food” initiative.

 7 USDA-ERS Data